Brett-Kennedy/ikNN/README.md

 ## Example Python Files
 Two files are provided to evaluate the overall accuracy of the model.
 The first is [Accuracy_Test-ikNN](https://github.com/Brett-Kennedy/ikNN/blob/main/examples/Accuracy_Test_ikNN.py).
 This uses the [DatasetsEvaluator](https://github.com/Brett-Kennedy/DatasetsEvaluator) tool to compare the performance of ikNNs to standard sklearn kNNs.
 This measures accuracy only, as the interpretability can not easily be compared, but we believe it is safe to say that visualized 2d spaces are far more interpretable than high-dimensional spaces.
 This creates 2 sets of output files: 1 given [default parameters](https://github.com/Brett-Kennedy/ikNN/tree/main/Results/Default%20Parameters) and one using a [grid search to determine the best hyperparameters](https://github.com/Brett-Kennedy/ikNN/tree/main/Results/Grid%20Search%20Best%20Parameters)

-Using DatasetsEvaluator provides an unbiased, without cherry-picking, straightforward method to test on a large number of datasets in a repeatable manner.
+Using DatasetsEvaluator provides an unbiased (as the datasets selected are selected randomly) and straightforward method to test on a large number of datasets in a repeatable manner.

 The second, is [ikNN_with_Arithmetic_Features](https://github.com/Brett-Kennedy/ikNN/blob/main/examples/ikNN_with_Arithmetic_Features.py).
-This is similar, but tests ikNN in conjunction with [ArithmeticFeatures](https://github.com/Brett-Kennedy/ArithmeticFeatures), a feature engineering tool available on this github channel.
+This is similar, but tests ikNN in conjunction with [ArithmeticFeatures](https://github.com/Brett-Kennedy/ArithmeticFeatures), a feature engineering tool available on this github site.
 The [results](https://github.com/Brett-Kennedy/ikNN/tree/main/Results/With%20Arithimetic%20Features) may be viewed directly; they are also summarized below.

 As ArithmeticFeatures produces interpretable features (simple arithetic operations on pairs of numeric features), the ikNN models produced using these features are still highly, though slightly less, interpretable than ikNN models using only the original features.